 Family Educational Rights and Privacy Act (FERPA)

-Under the federal Family Educational Rights and Privacy Act (FERPA), parents (and students over 18 years of age) have certain rights concerning how Lake Washington School District releases educational records.
+Under the federal Family Educational Rights and Privacy Act (FERPA), a parent/guardian (and students over 18 years of age) has certain rights concerning how Lake Washington School District releases educational records.
 The district may release some basic information on the student, called directory information.
-Parents and students over 18 can direct the district to keep that information confidential.
+A parent/guardian and students over 18 can direct the district to keep that information confidential.

 Releasing Student Information

 Although there are some exceptions, in general, the district cannot release information about a student without written consent from a parent/guardian.